sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-json-file.rst

 Reading from JSON File
 ---------------------

-It reads data from a json file using the Read JSON processor.
+It reads data from a JSON file using the Read JSON processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^